 Lost between the end of the Cold War and the start of the War on Terror, the 1990s has been set aside as a “holiday from history.”
-But we are past due for a serious reckoning with the meaning of the decade, as Nicole Hemmer argues in her bold new interpretation of American conservatism, Pitchfork Politics: The 1990s Conservative Revolt That Remade the Republican Party.
+But we are past due for a serious reckoning with the meaning of the decade, as Nicole Hemmer argues in her bold new interpretation of American conservatism, Partisans: The Conservative Revolutionaries Who Remade American Politics in the 1990s.

 Niki Hemmer is a research scholar at Columbia University and a frequent writer and commentator on politics.
 She contends that it was Ronald Reagan’s widely touted revolution that was the interlude.
 Though it continues to have a hold on how we understand conservative ideology today, the Reagan Revolution was not only unfinished, it was completely undone.
 Today’s Republican Party looks more like the isolationist and pessimistic Republican Party of the ‘30s and ‘40s than the big-tent Republican Party of the ‘80s.